nuriu/golang-portfolio/task-manager/README.md

 ## TODO

-- [ ] Routing for user authentication
-- [ ] User authentication using JWT
-- [ ] Integrate PostgreSQL as a database
+- Integrate PostgreSQL as a database
-  - [ ] Implement migration mechanism
+  - Implement migration mechanism
-  - [ ] Search for best practices & patterns
-- [ ] Document how to run/test project @ README.md
+- Document how to run/test project @ README.md